smxi/inxi/README.txt

 in the trunk/master branch of inxi has ever not been the current release, by definition.

-I wouldn't waste time on noting something that should be obvious to anyone with even a faint clue about code, or secure practices in terms of having a real pointer to the code you grabbed, in other words not a tag!
+I shouldn't need to waste time noting something that should be obvious to anyone with even a faint clue about code, or secure practices in terms of having a real pointer to the code you grabbed, in other words not a tag!
 But I will note it here to avoid being asked again about tagging.
 A tag is a post-it sticky note, and should never be considered as a valid pointer, just a convenience in some projects that works for some types of programming practices, certainly not mine.

 All issue reports opened about tagging will be closed immediately (see issues